-- opportunities, particularly primary industries, bioindustries, intermodal transport logistics hubs, and renewable and clean energy. - > 6.3.13 Opportunities for clustering complementary businesses and industries are supported, with appropriate locations for future expansion of those activities planned and secured ahead of time. - > 6.3.14 Develop industry clusters and partnerships, targeting industries relevant to the region's competitive advantages and market opportunities.
+- > 6.3.12 Facilitate investment in emerging opportunities, particularly primary industries, bioindustries, intermodal transport logistics hubs, and renewable and clean energy. - > 6.3.13 Opportunities for clustering complementary businesses and industries are supported, with appropriate locations for future expansion of those activities planned and secured ahead of time. - > 6.3.14 Develop industry clusters and partnerships, targeting industries relevant to the region's competitive advantages and market opportunities.